-With so many gorgeous, compelling reads to choose from, where to start?
+With so many tomes to choose from, where to start?
 To help, we’ve assembled a shortlist of our favorites.
 Whether you're a fashionista, bibliophile, jet-setter or cinephile—you'll have something unique to discover.

 Here, the best coffee table books.

 Number of Pages: 336 | Size: 9.4 x 12.2 x 1.8 inches

 The arresting sight of this book’s unique cloth binding is reason enough to add it to your wish list.
 Simultaneously a book, collector’s item, and objet d’art, the Cabana Anthology elevates any tabletop on which its placed.
 This anthology brings together the first five years of Cabana magazine, a tacit manifesto for maximalist, eclectic, and imaginative moments in interior design.
 Inside, you’ll find celebrated contributors like Justine Picardie and Christian Louboutin, along with photographs by the inimitable Miguel Flores-Vianna and Tim Beddow.

 Little Book of House Plants and Other Greenery